 If you are trying to modify (change) or enforce a final order from a Parental Rights and Responsibilities or Divorce case in Maine, you might find some helpful information here.
 This guide will walk you through the process for filing these motions.

 We offer age-appropriate information to help kids, teens and parents deal with a family break up.
 Justice Education Society of British Columbia (link is external) and Pine Tree Legal Assistance collaborated to create this Maine version of "Families Change."
 Along the way, family counselors, guidance counselors, psychologists, lawyers, parents,… More

 Your rights as a parent do not stop when you are in the military and called to active duty.
 There are many things to consider and plan for, especially if you are separated from your child’s other parent.
 This is a summary of some of the relevant Maine laws that may help you understand your rights.

-What is this information and how will it help me?
-This information is for parents who are being pursued by DHHS for payment of child support.
+Introduction This information is for possible parents who are being pursued by DHHS for payment of child support.
 We also have pages on these related topics:

 If you are starting a family law case (such as a divorce or setting parental rights and responsibilities), you must tell the other party that you are bringing a court action against them.
 You do this by "serving" the other party.
 This means that you give copies of your court papers to the other party.
 Court rules tell you how this must be done.